fbpx

 I am continually surprised when people ask, “Is there anything going on this week?”
 Hello?!
 There is so much going on any given week in the greater Grand Forks area that sometimes I find myself in need of a pause.
 Breathe.
 Clear my mind and just – be.
 Here are a few of my favorite places to just “chill” in the Forks.
 (No pun intended.)

-10 Zen Places in Greater Grand Forks
+Zen Places in Grand Forks: The Obvious

 Let’s begin with “The Lotus Meditation Center” – which is no longer a center, so it’s going to be hard to find on Google Maps.
 Good thing you’re reading this!
 The Lotus Center was a space on the UND campus, but after losing their building, the group stayed together and continues to offer Wednesday noon meditation at Christus Rex on University Avenue on the UND campus.
 They also hold annual and bi-annual meditation retreats, lectures, and book groups, off and on-campus.